Kalpana Devi Thoudam: Career

 In her career as a judoka, Thoudam won a silver at the sub-junior national championship in Guwahati in 1998.
 She then won four gold medals at the junior national championships and one gold at junior Asian judo championship.
 In 2007, she placed second at the Asian U20 Championships, held in Hyderabad.
 In 2010, she won a bronze at the International Judo Federation World Cup in Tashkent.
 In the same year, she won a gold medal at the Commonwealth Judo Championships in Singapore.
 In 2013, she became the first Indian to win a medal at the IJF Grand Prix in Tashkent, Uzbekistan, when she won a bronze medal.
 She defeated Zarifa Sultanova of Uzbekistan, but lost to Israeli Gili Cohen.
 In the repechage round she defeated Raquel Silva from Brazil.
 Additionally, she has served as the Head Constable of the Indo-Tibetan Border Police.

 In the 2014 Commonwealth Games, she won bronze in the 52 kg weight class.
-She has also won gold medals at the Indian Championships in 2017 and 2018, held in Chennai and Jammu, respectively.
+Shealso won gold medals at the Indian Championships in 2017 and 2018, held in Chennai and Jammu, respectively.